 If Okinawa is your first overseas PCS destination, you’re going to have questions.
 Probably very specific questions.
-MilitarybyOwner is continuing a multi-post series of Japan living with the following collection of current and helpful information for living both on and off base in Okinawa.
+We've published several posts about Japan living and continue with the following helpful information for living both on and off base in Okinawa.
 Be sure to check out these posts:

 To put your mind at ease, Jen, the Marine military spouse contributor to this post, shared her firsthand knowledge of how to make the time spent living on the island an experience you’ll never forget.